KianaKun/Project_CCIT/readme.md

 =========
 on vscode terminal, using command

-npm install ejs express nodemon mysql2 body-parser express-session
+npm install ejs express nodemon mysql2 body-parser

 How To Run NodeJs
 =========